zaidmohd/azure_arc/docs/azure_jumpstart_arcbox/flavors/ITPro/_index.md

 ArcBox uses an advanced automation flow to deploy and configure all necessary resources with minimal user interaction.
 The previous diagrams provide an overview of the deployment flow.
 A high-level summary of the deployment is:

-* User deploys the primary ARM template (azuredeploy.json) or Terraform plan (main.tf).
+* User deploys the primary ARM template (azuredeploy.json), Bicep file (main.bicep), or Terraform plan (main.tf).
 These objects contain several nested objects that will run simultaneously.
   * ClientVM ARM template/plan - deploys the Client Windows VM.
 This is the Hyper-V host VM where all user interactions with the environment are made from.
   * Storage account template/plan - used for staging files in automation scripts
   * Management artifacts template/plan - deploys Azure Log Analytics workspace and solutions and Azure Policy artifacts